 Corruption in PPPs is not a certainty.
 Many PPP projects are undertaken and executed with integrity and transparency and result in very positive outcomes.
 In fact, in some ways PPPs can be better insulated from corruption than traditional public procurement contracts.
-Because PPPs often involve the creation signature rehabilitation of Large or pieces infrastructure, the project can receive a greater amount of attention and scrutiny than many routine or smaller public contracts.
-PPPs can also benefit from well-structured agreements that are negotiated at length and in detail, and have customized incentives to ensure a project is constructed to high standards and has long term durability; thus, reducing the risk of questionable contracts being awarded, contractors cutting corners, and bribery influencing the outcomes or performance.
+Because PPPs often involve the creation or rehabilitation of large or signature pieces of infrastructure, the project can receive a greater amount of attention and scrutiny than many routine or smaller public contracts.
+PPPs can also benefit from well-structured agreements that are negotiated at

+Length and in detail, and have customized incentives to ensure a project is constructed to high standards and has long term durability; thus, reducing the risk of questionable contracts being awarded, contractors cutting corners, and bribery influencing the outcomes or performance.